Change of Status Students

 How to pay the fee:

 Online payments (preferred): You can pay the fee online using a credit card, check routing number or funds transfer from your local bank.
 For online payments, refer to the International Payment Tutorial (Flywire) for instructions.
 Please note that you must have completed Step 1 and Step 2 before you can make a payment online.
-Alternatively, you can pay the fee at any HCC campus and save the receipt.

 Note: The payment term and entrance term may vary when paying the fee online.
 This is not a problem as the payment can be tracked by date.